 The Quorum required for a Board meeting shall be a minimum of four (4) Directors.

-At all meetings of the Board, every question shall be decided by a majority of the votes cast on the question.
+At all meetings of the Board, every motion shall be decided by a majority of the votes cast on the motion.
 In case of an equality of votes, the chair of the meeting in addition to an original vote shall have a second or casting vote.

 If all the Directors consent thereto generally or in respect of a particular meeting, a Director may participate in a meeting of the Board or of a committee of the Board by means of such conference telephone or other communications facilities as permit all persons participating in the meeting to hear each other, and a Director participating in such a meeting by such means is deemed to be present at the meeting.